bxs-machine-learning-club/April-2020-PH-Classifier-P2/README.md

 Get a greater accuracy than the python notebook or file listed in the master branch!

-Notice: If you are uploading a python file, make sure to include your accuracy for your classifier.
+Notice: If you are uploading a python file, make sure to include your accuracy as a comment in your classifier.
 If using a .ipynb notebook from Colaboratory, make sure you print the accuracy or place it in the metadata.